Christianity in Jilin

-Christianity is a minority in Jilin, a province of China.
+Christianity is a minority religion in Jilin, a province of China.
 St. Theresa's Cathedral and Changchun Christian Church exist in Changchun.
 Kim-Jong-il visited a Catholic church in the province in 2010.
 There were raids against many house churches of Jilin in 2005.
 At least 600 were arrested.

 The province has hundreds of thousands of Protestants.
 The number of Protestants decidedly exceeds that of the Catholics.
-It has occurred, that churches in Yanbian Korean Autonomous Prefecture have been shut down.
+Several churches in Yanbian Korean Autonomous Prefecture have been reportedly shut down.
 Jilin City has a Catholic church built after Gothic models.